 I love philosophy, and I'm glad I studied it the entire time I was in college.
 New York University boasts one of the best philosophy departments in the world (perhaps the very best), and because I was a student of Gallatin within NYU, I got to come up with my own degree program and was able to meld it with the other interests I had.

 "Why not computer science?"
 I am asked.
 Honestly, at the time, I felt like I knew a lot about programming by the time I went to college and that I would continue to pick up more on my own.
 In fact, most of the people that I respect and admire as developers were in a similar position as I was.
-Most of them did go on to become CS majors of course, but I thought all that money for a degree would be better spent on classes that weren't largely review and on something I was just as passionate about.
+Most of them did go on to become CS majors of course, but personally, I thought all that money for a degree would be better spent on classes on something I was just as passionate about.
 So philosophy it was.

-This is perhaps the most important skill you get out of a philosophy degree.
+Sophisticated critical thinking is perhaps the most important skill you get out of a philosophy degree.
 Much of philosophy is about arguments: how to construct them, how to test them, and how to express them.
 You spend so much time picking apart the assumptions, logical steps, and outcomes of time-tested arguments of the likes of Descartes, Hume, Locke, Kant, and so many others.
 In the end, you come out of it having an intuition for detecting fallacy, generalization, and ambiguity.

 A typical exercise you'll see in a philosophy course is to compare the contrasting ideas of two different philosophers, and it typically goes like this: